HurlesGroupSanger/DeNovoWEST/weight_creation/README.md

 ## Required user inputs

-You will need to specify:
+The user will need to specify:
 1. The directory where the rates files are stored
 2. The full path to the annotated _de novo_ mutation file